nyaruka/goflow/docs/md/flows.md

 A Node consists of:

+ * `uuid` the UUID
- * `actions` a list of 0-n actions which will be executed upon first entering a Node
+ * `actions` a list of 0-n actions which will be executed upon first entering a node
  * `wait` an optional pause in the flow waiting for some event to occur, such as a contact responding, a timeout for that response or a subflow completing
- * `exit` a list of 0-n exits which can be used to link to other Nodes
+ * `exit` a list of 0-n exits which can be used to link to other nodes
  * `router` an optional router which determines which exit to take

 At its simplest, a node can be just a single action with no exits, wait or router, such as: